FA Cup fifth round draw: Chelsea to face Man Utd | Goal.com

 Eden Hazard scored the only goal when the sides met at Wembley in May, with Chelsea lifting the trophy for the eighth time.

-Elsewhere in the draw, League Two Newport could face Premier League champions Manchester City if they best Middlesbrough in their fourth round replay.
+Elsewhere in the draw, League Two Newport could face Premier League champions Manchester City if they beat Middlesbrough in their fourth round replay.

 League One Doncaster, through to the fifth round for the first time in 63 years, will host Crystal Palace.